Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Using Simulations to Inform System Design

 \subsection{Capitalization-priority system}

-\paragraph{Observation} Capitalization strategies reveal noteworthy behaviors.
-Some users intentionally skip capital letters, relying on the suggestion list to correct them, while others type capitals manually or omit them entirely, accepting more errors in exchange for faster input.
+\paragraph{Observation} Users differ in their accurate input of capitalized characters: some users intentionally skip capitalizing letters of proper nouns, relying on the suggestion list to correct them, while others manually capitalize them or omit capitalization entirely, accepting more errors in exchange for faster input~\cite{lehmann2023typing}.
+This might partially be driven by differences in typed text: users who type more proper nouns or type in languages with noun capitalization (e.g., German) might rely more on suggestions for capitalization.

-\paragraph{Hypothesis} We hypothesize that increasing the accuracy of capitalized suggestions may encourage users to rely on the system for correcting capitalization, while decreasing accuracy may discourage the use of this strategy, requiring them to type capital letters manually.

-\paragraph{Simulation} In contrast to all other cases, where we could use previously trained agents, in this case, we had to first modify our model.
-In the agent’s observation space, we added a binary indicator to signal whether the next character should be capitalized.
-The "Type" action inputs the capital letter if the indicator is 1 (doubling the normal typing time) and behaves normally otherwise.
-The "NoAct" action allows the agent to skip the capital letter (typing a lowercase letter) or skip a regular character with no time cost.
-We then manipulated how capitalized words appeared in the suggestion system: